How to Make Cold Brew Coffee as Tasty as a Coffee Shop’s

 Step 3: Enjoy and Store

 You can store the cold brew, refrigerated, for up to two weeks.
 Keep it in a pitcher or large Mason jars.

-Another Test Kitchen Tip: Freeze some coffee in ice cube trays.
+Test Kitchen tip: Freeze some coffee in ice cube trays.
 The frozen coffee cubes will chill your beverage without watering it down.

-How to Cold Brew in a French Press
+How to Make Cold Brew in a French Press

 Taste of HomeWith its built-in filter, a French press makes cold brewing easy.
 Simply mix the coffee and water in the chamber and then, without pressing the plunger down, place in the refrigerator overnight.